Clintonia borealis aka Blue Bead Lily

 Blue Bead Lily, Corn Lily, Yellow Clintonia

-How to care for Blue Bead Lily
+How difficult is it to take care of Blue Bead Lily

 Blue Bead Lily requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.